| Name | Title | Contact Details |

 Founder, Chairman and Chief Executive Officer | Profile |

-Cadence Human Systems is a Winnipeg, MB-based company in the Healthcare, Pharmaceuticals, & Biotech sector.
+Allylix Inc. is one of the leading companies in the Healthcare, Pharmaceuticals, & Biotech sector.